 Under section 24J of the Income Tax Act, any discount or premium to the Nominal Amount of a Note is treated as part of the interest income on the Note.
-Interest income which accrues (or is deemed to accrue) to a Noteholder is deemed, in accordance with section 24J of the Income Tax Act, to accrue on a day-to-day basis until that Noteholder disposes of the Note or until maturity, unless an election has been made by the Noteholder (if the Noteholder is entitled under Section 24J(9) of the Income Tax Act to make such election) to treat its Notes as trading stock on a mark-to-market basis.
+Interest income which accrues (or is deemed to accrue) to a Noteholder is deemed, in accordance with section 24J of the Income Tax Act, to accrue on a day-to-day basis until that Noteholder disposes of the Note or until maturity, unless an election has been made by the Noteholder (if the Noteholder is entitled under Section $24J(9)^1$ of the Income Tax Act to make such election) to treat its Notes as trading stock on a mark-to-market basis.
 This day-to-day basis accrual is determined by calculating the yield to maturity and applying it to the capital involved for the relevant tax period.
 The amount of interest income deemed to accrue to a Noteholder in terms of section 24J of the Income Tax Act may qualify for the exemption under section 10(1)(h) of the Income Tax Act (see below).
-In terms of section 24JB of the Income Tax Act, specific provisions dealing with the fair value taxation of financial instruments for certain covered persons have been included in the TLAB and these provisions will apply in respect of years of assessment ending on or after 1 January 2014.
+Section 24JB of the Income Tax Act deals with the fair value taxation of financial instruments for certain "covered persons" (as defined thereunder) and applies in respect of years of assessment ending on or after 1 January 2014.
 Noteholders should seek advice as to whether these provisions may apply to them.